Patricio-Avila/Drata-Assignment/README.md

 ?
 What is the base url?
 -''

+Once the wizard end, please go to the wdio.conf.js file and searh fo the baseUrl variable and set it as: baseUrl: '', at this point you shall see the folowing docs:

+node_modules(Folder)
+test(Folder)
+package.json
+package-lock.json
+wdio.config.js

-You shall need to install chai with
+Next you shall need to install chai with

 npm install chai

-Once the wizard end, you can run on console the comand:
+now you can run on console the comand:

 npm run wdio
 or